mercadopago/sdk-js/API/bricks/payment.md

 <br />

-The `getFormData` method returns the data the user filled in the form, only if the submit button is disabled.
+The `getFormData` method returns the data the user filled in the form (only works if the submit button is disabled).

 #### Params